ki-editor/ki-editor/docs/src/components/file-explorer.md

 ## Keybindings

-Only `enter` is overriden to mean:
+Only `enter` is overridden to mean:

 - Expand/collapse folder OR
 - Open file